By Dr. A.J. Drenth

 - Ni-Se (or Se-Ni)

-Each personality type uses two of the available function pairs in its functional stack.
+Each personality type uses two of the available function pairs in its function stack.
 As we’ve seen, INTPs’ dominant function is Ti.
-Since we know Ti is always paired with Fe, we know that INTPs must also have Fe in their functional stack.
+Since we know Ti is always paired with Fe, we know that INTPs must also have Fe in their function stack.
 In the same way, knowing that INTPs use Ne, we also know that they use Si.
-Hence, by memorizing the function pairs it is easier to remember (or deduce) the functional stack for each type (e.g., if you know that INTPs use Ti and Ne, you can deduce that they use Si and Fe).
+Hence, by memorizing the function pairs it is easier to remember (or deduce) the function stack for each type (e.g., if you know that INTPs use Ti and Ne, you can deduce that they use Si and Fe).

 But why is Fe considered to be INTPs’ inferior function, instead of, say, their auxiliary or tertiary function?